-The 30% ruling is a tax incentive for employees, who are recruited from abroad and bring specific skills to the Netherlands.
+The 30% ruling is a tax incentive for employees from abroad who bring specific skills to the Netherlands.
 The fiscal benefit is calculated based on your gross annual salary.
 From this total amount, 30% is free from income tax.
 Furthermore, except for pension premiums, all your bonuses, holiday allowance, other benefits fall under the ruling.

-The 30% ruling is coordinated and supervised by the Belastingdienst, and your employer must agree that the 30% ruling applies to your situation before you start the application procedure.
+The Belastingdienst coordinates and supervises the 30% ruling, and your employer must agree that the 30% ruling applies to your situation before you start the application procedure.

 In January 2019, the duration of the 30% ruling reduced from eight to five years.

 Earning income from abroad